MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gnss/installing-the-sample-driver.md

     `devcon.exe install WDKExample.inf "Sensors\WDKExample"`

-    > [!NOTE]
-    > Do not use Devcon.exe to install released drivers.
+    Do not use Devcon.exe to install released drivers.
 This recommendation is for testing only.

 ## Related topics